pfrcks/ctci/README.md

+#### Introduction
-## This repo contains my solutions in C++ to the problems described in Cracking the Coding Interview book.
+This repo contains my solutions in C++ to the problems described in Cracking the Coding Interview book.